-Settlement contract after termination: all the pros and cons
+Settlement contract after termination: pros and cons

 settlement contract settlement agreement

-A settlement contract (Abwicklungsvertrag) defines the conditions that are important for the termination of the employment relationship after a termination.
-These include, for example, the agreement of a severance payment, the amount of the payment or the return date of the company car.
+A settlement contract (Abwicklungsvertrag) defines the conditions that are important for the termination of the employment relationship after termination.
+These include, for example, the agreement of a severance payment, the amount of the payment, or the return date of the company car.
 A settlement agreement can be useful for regulating the consequences of termination in detail and avoiding possible disputes.
 This often makes sense for the employer in particular.
 Employees, on the other hand, need to be careful – especially with regard to a possible waiting period for unemployment benefits.
 The following blog article contains the most important tips for employees.

 • A settlement contract (or ‘settlement agreement’) is an agreement between an employer and an employee that regulates the ‘how’ of a termination.
+It does not end the employment itself.

 What does a settlement agreement regulate?